Pular language: Writing

 Like other varieties of the Fula language, Pular was written before colonization in an Arabic-based orthography called Ajami.
 Today, Ajami remains prevalent in rural areas of Fouta Djallon, but Pular is mainly written in a Latin-based orthography, the so-called UNESCO orthography and the Adlam script, an indigenous alphabet created at the end of the 1980s by two brothers for the Fula language.
-Adlam have widely spread over the years in over 20 countries and is now about to overtake Latin and Ajami as the main written system of the Fulani people.
+Adlam have widely spread over the years in over 20 countries.

-Up until the mid-1980s, Pular in Guinea was written with the Guinean languages alphabet that differed from that used in other countries.
+Up until 1989, Pular in Guinea was written with the Guinean languages alphabet that differed from that used in other countries.